 Speaking of budgets, they are sometimes very hard to estimate, as often studios try to mislead the media by giving unrealistically high or morbidly low figures.
 Let’s take Avatar as an example again.
 Some sources assert that James Cameron’s unique Na’vi world cost $237 million dollars to produce, while others think the number is as high as $500 million.
 Obviously, we cannot know for sure how much green was spent on Avatar, but according to our sources, Fox contributed the $237 million while approximately $200 million came from Cameron’s own production company.

 Similarly, profits are sneaky to calculate too, in fact even more so than budgets, which is why our list should be treated with a little caution.
 The return on investment of the movies on our list has been calculated as a ratio of profit to the budget of the movie.
 All these specifics have been extracted from The Numbers, where they clearly explain how the figures have been calculated.

 Shockingly, most of the movies on our list are not recent at all.
 In fact, when we searched on Google for most profitable movie 2017, as result we got the compelling thriller Get Out.
-The movie did not even make it to our list.
+The movie did not even make it to our list of most profitable movies based on return on investment.
 A flick from 2016 did though.
 Can you guess which spot acquired the movie we got when typed most profitable movie 2016?
 Guess you will have to read through to find out!
 Once you do, you will find that a variety of genres have managed to squirm their way into the list, but horror flicks definitely stand out.
 You will probably spot a few movies from our list of 11 most successful horror movie franchises of all time as well.

 You might find a few musicals here too, which is unsurprising.
 I mean, who doesn’t like good music to go with a mesmerizing script?
 I know I do and if you’re like me you will find our piece on the 10 most famous, beautiful piano songs from movies highly interesting.